How should I start to or become more active now that I am pregnant?

-If you have been regularly active (3 times per week for 30 minutes) before pregnancy, you can safely participate in physical activity during pregnancy.
+If you have been regularly active before pregnancy, you can safely continue physical activity during pregnancy.

 How much exercise is enough?